 - Hold leaders accountable to support science-based climate action

 - Raise awareness in your community about the climate crisis

 - Make changes in your daily life to reduce your own carbon footprint

-Mind & Life will continue to explore the climate crisis and the human-earth relationship at our virtual 2021 Summer Research Institute, to be held online June 6-11, 2021.
-Applications are now open.
+Mind & Life continued to explore the climate crisis and the human-earth relationship at our virtual 2021 Summer Research Institute, held online June 6-11, 2021.